What does Lesia mean?

-Lesia \l(e)-sia\ as a name for girls.
+Lesia /le-sia/ [1 syll.] as a name for girls.
 Lesia's name origins are Old German and Latin, and the meaning of Lesia is "noble, exalted; from Lycia".
-Lesia is a derivative of Alicia (Old German): modern Latinate form of Alice.
-Lesia is also a form of Licia (Latin): in ancient times, Lycia was a region of southwestern Asia Minor, and this place name is the source of Licia among Italian speakers.
+Lesia is a version of Alicia (Old German): modern Latinate transcription of Alice.
+Lesia is also a form of Licia (Latin).

 Lesia has 1 variant: Lisia.

 Lesia has 33 more related forms via Alicia, Licia: Alecia▼, Aleecia, Aleesa, Aleesha, Aleeza, Aleisha, Alesha▼, Aleshia, Alesia, Alica, Alieshea, Alisa▼, Alisha▼, Alishia, Alisia, Alissa▼, Allicia, Allysa, Allyssha, Alycia▼, Alysa▼, Alysha▼, Alysia▼, Alyssa▲, Alyssia, Elicia, Elisha▼, Lecia, Leecea, Leecia, Leesha, Leisha and Lesha.Kreatif forms: Lasia, Losia, Lusia. [more]

 Lesia is a somewhat prominent first name for females (#2312 out of 4276, Top 54%) but an unusual surname for all people.
 (2000 U.S. Census)